BrittleHeart/ovcommerce/readme.md

 * You understand a basis of the nginx configuration

 ## Installation
-1. Clone the project
+Clone the project
-2. Run `docker-compose up -d` to start the project
+Run `docker-compose -p ov-ecommerce up -d --build` build and start the project.

+### Backend
-3. Enter to the `ovc-admin` container by running `docker exec -it ovc-admin /bin/bash`
+1. Go to `ovc-admin` container `docker exec -it ovc-admin /bin/bash`
-4. Run `composer install` to install the dependencies
+2. Run `composer install` to install the dependencies

-TODO...
+## Frontend
+1. Go to `ovc-client` container `docker exec -it ovc-client /bin/bash`
+2. Run `yarn` command to install the dependencies